 The focus is less on the perfection of postures and more on the cultivation of compassion, non-judgment, connection between breath and postures, and introducing the foundations of a life-long practice.

 Common components necessary when teaching yoga to children include the environment and atmosphere, parts of the yoga session, and recommended length of class.
-The environment may be a room away from distractions with the lights low and soft music playing.
+The environment may be a room away from distractions with the lights low, a yoga mat and soft music playing.

 The frequency of practice is recommended at least one time per week.
 Ideally, four to six times per week is best to enjoy the cumulative benefits of yoga.
 The length of your session depends on the attention span and developmental age of the students.